OxAbuzaid/Your-Face-is-The-Key/README.md

-# Lock-Unlock-Laptop/PC-Screen-Using-Face-Recognition
+# Your Face Is Key
-## Face ID-like feature for windows.
+## Multifactor Face Authentication Technique.
 #### Kindly note that this program cannot be used as a serious authentication system for your laptop/PC.
 This has been designed only for general purposes.

 I have been using this program and it works just fine for me.